ZL-Audio/zl-audio.github.io/content/en/plugins/zlspeceq/manual.md

 **Window Size**

 - You can drag a dragger at the bottom-right corner to adjust plugin window size.
+- Recommend way to set Windows Size
+	1. Set **Window Size Fix** to `OFF` and press the store button.
+	2. Adjust the plugin window to the size you prefer.
+	3. Close the plugin window.
+	4. Reopen the plugin window.
+	5. Set **Window Size Fix** to `ON` and press the store button.
+	6. Close the plugin window.
+	7. Then, the plugin will be opened with the window size set in the Step 2 every time.

 ## Spectrum Dynamic

 #### How Spectrum Dynamic Works

-Unlike ZL Equalizer that applies broad filter curves based on wide-band audio triggers, ZL Spectrum Equalizer operates directly in the frequency domain using Fast Fourier Transforms (FFT).
+Unlike ZL Equalizer 2 that applies broad filter curves based on wide-band audio triggers, ZL Spectrum Equalizer operates directly in the frequency domain using Fast Fourier Transforms (FFT).
 Audio is split into discrete frequency bins, allowing dynamic gain adjustments to be applied independently to each bin based on the level of the corresponding side-chain bin.

 #### Spectrum Resolution